Azure/terraform-azurerm-caf-enterprise-scale/README.md

 ## Usage

-As a basic starting point, we recommend starting with the following configuration in your root module.
+We recommend starting with the following configuration in your root module to learn what resources are created by the module and how it works.

 This will deploy the core components only.